 The Board is currently divided into three classes of directors.
 Directors hold office for staggered terms of three years and until their successors are elected and qualified, or until the earlier of their resignation, removal or disqualification.
 One of the three classes is elected each year to succeed the directors whose terms are expiring.
 Class III Directors will be elected at the Annual Meeting to serve for a term expiring at the annual meeting in the year 2005.
 Albert Hugo-Martinez, a director since February 2000, resigned for personal reasons as a Class III Director effective August 9, 2001, and will not stand for re-election.
+Effective April 1, 2002, the Board appointed Syrus P. Madavi as a Class III Director to fill the vacancy created by the resignation of Mr. Hugo-Martinez.
 John J. Legere, a director since February 2001, resigned as a Class II Director effective February 19, 2002.
 The Class I Directors' terms will expire in 2003.
 The Class II Directors' terms will expire in 2004.

-Pursuant to an Investment Agreement dated September 7, 2001, TPG ON Holdings LLC, an affiliate of the Texas Pacific Group ("TPG"), purchased 10,000 shares of our Series A Preferred Stock for \$100 million.
+Pursuant to an Investment Agreement dated September 7, 2001, TPG ON Holdings LLC, an affiliate of the Texas Pacific Group ("TPG"), purchased 10,000 shares of our Series A Preferred Stock for \$100 million in cash.
 In accordance with the terms of the Investment Agreement and the certificate of designations relating to the Series A Preferred Stock, TPG ON Holdings LLC is entitled to designate two directors to serve on our Board.
 Affiliates of TPG currently hold approximately 71.4% of our outstanding common stock and all of the Series A Preferred Stock.
 TPG ON Holdings LLC has confirmed to us in writing that, without limiting or impairing its future exercise of its designation rights under the Investment Agreement and certificate of designations, it will not exercise its right to designate any nominees for election at the Annual Meeting.
 (See "Relationships and Related Transactions" below.)